vmware-tanzu/secrets-manager/docs/_pages/0980-release-management.md

 Check the `make help` command first, as it includes important information.

+You can also check `make h` command that included release-related commands.

 ### 3. Test VSecM Distroless Images

 **VMware Secrets Manager** Distroless series use lightweight and secure